pedsmoreira/mariachi/docs/generator-api.md

 * `file(pattern: string, name?: ?string, globOptions?: Object): File`: Get first file that matches `pattern`
 * `delete(path: string, name?: string): void`: Delete a file or directory

-- `templates(pattern?: string, globOptions?: Object): File[]`: Get files inside the generator's `templates/` subdirectory
+- `templates(pattern?: string, globOptions?: Object): File[]`: Get files inside the strategy's `templates/` subdirectory
 - `template(pattern?: string, globOptions?: Object): File`: Get first file that matches the pattern

 As you may have noticed, most of these methods return one or an array of File(s).
 For more details about the `File` class API, please check the [File API](#File API) section below.

 _Note: BattleCry performs all IO operations synchronously_

-## Helpers to call other generators
+## Helpers to call other strategies

-There may be cases when you may want to call multiple generators from one generators.
-BattleCry provides nice helpers for you to accomplish that in you `Generator` class.
+There may be cases when you may want to call multiple strategies from one strategies.
+BattleCry provides nice helpers for you to accomplish that in you `Strategy` class.

-* `generator(name: string): Generator`: Get a new generator instance by name
+* `strategy(name: string): Strategy`: Get a new strategy instance by name
-* `setArgs(args: Object): this`: Setup generator arguments to be consumed when `play` is called
+* `setArgs(args: Object): this`: Setup strategy arguments to be consumed when `play` is called
-* `setOptions(options: Object): this`: Setup generator options to be consumed when `play` is called
+* `setOptions(options: Object): this`: Setup strategy options to be consumed when `play` is called
-* `play(methodName: string)`: Play a generator method
+* `play(methodName: string)`: Play a strategy method

 ## Executing command line directly